iamareebjamal/channels-multipart-bad-request/README.md

-### Django Channels Bad Request
+### Django Channels Multipart Bad Request
-> A minimal reproduction of a channels bug on Python3.7+
+> A minimal reproduction of a channels bug returning bad request for multipart requests on Python3.7+

 #### Bug